 \subsection{Skeletal structure}

-Kinect SDK constructs skeletal structure of body by estimating spatial coordinates of 20 major body joints from 3D point cloud data acquired by Kinect v1 sensor.
-It employs a generic camera to capture RGB frame along with an IR sensor to create depth map.
-Distance $z$ of each pixel of the RGB frame from center of sensor is retrieved by querying the depth frame with spatial location $(x, y)$ of that pixel in RGB frame.
-A visual representation of enumerated body joints of Kinect v1 sensor is shown in Fig. \ref{fig:body_joints}.
+Kinect SDK constructs a skeletal structure of the body by estimating 3D coordinates of 20 major body joints from depth frames acquired by Kinect v1 sensor.
+It employs a generic camera to capture RGB frames and an IR sensor to capture depth maps.
+Distance $z$ of each pixel of the RGB frame from the sensor center is retrieved by querying the depth frame with spatial location $(x, y)$ of that pixel in the RGB frame.
+A visual representation of enumerated body joints for the Kinect v1 sensor is shown in Fig. \ref{fig:body_joints}.